Funil Hydropower Plant

-The Engenheiro José Mendes Júnior Hydropower plant, also known as Funil Hydropower plant, is a conventional hydroelectric power station administered by Aliança Geração de Energia S.A., a partnership between Vale and Cemig.
-The Funil Plant has an installed capacity of 180MW with 89 MW of assured average energy in operation.
+The Engenheiro José Mendes Júnior Hydropower plant, also known as Funil Hydropower Plant, is a conventional hydroelectric power station administered by Aliança Geração de Energia S.A., a partnership between Vale and Cemig.
+The Funil Plant has an installed capacity of 180 MW with 89 MW of assured average energy in operation.

 Location

 The plant is located on the Rio Grande, which belongs to the Rio Paraná basin, in southern Minas Gerais, between the municipalities of Perdões and Lavras.

 Timeline

 The Funil Plant was built in 33 months and its first generating unit went into commercial operation within 27 months of implementation.
-The construction began in September, 2000, and ended in July, 2003, with the delivery of the third generating unit.
+The construction began in September 2000, and ended in July 2003, with the delivery of the third generating unit.